playcanvas/blog/_posts/2018-04-24-playcanvas-engine-reaches-1-0-0.markdown

 1. Our rapid deployment meant we never delivered a monster release that seemed to warrant going to 1.0.0.

-2. We always made a huge effort to maintain backwards compatiblity.
+2. We always made a huge effort to maintain backwards compatibility.
 Projects like the inane [Doom3: Gangnam Style](https://playcanvas.com/project/23/overview/doom3-gangnam-style) created in December 2011 still work fine today!
 So we never (intentionally) broke your projects.

 3. We, uh, just never got around to it!